raboof/akka.github.com/blog/_posts/2019-09-09-akka-family-builds.md

 scalafmtOnCompile := true
 ```
 <sup>Example in [Alpakka repository](https://github.com/akka/alpakka/blob/d0b0dde195407a0ec2c95447ac198f40d4bf502c/project/Common.scala#L114)</sup>

+Scalafmt's formatting is a bit slow and does not work well in larger projects.
+This is why Akka relies on the user to format code correctly, which can be assisted by [IntelliJ's "Reformat on file save"](https://github.com/akka/akka/blob/master/CONTRIBUTING.md#scala-style).
+Alternatively formatting can be triggered with `scalafmtAll` (and `scalafmtSbt` for the sbt build files).

 However some unformatted code might still slip in.
 Therefore during PR validation Travis CI is configured to check all of the code according to the formatting rules.